 - A. Offer versus Serve (OvS) was established by USDA regulations in order to reduce plate waste by giving students the option to decline food items.
 The SFA decides whether to implement Offer versus Serve and in what grades. - B. Offer versus Serve is required at lunch in senior high schools and optional for all other grades.
 Offer versus Serve is not required for any grade if the institution is a residential child care institution (RCCI).
-Boarding schools must implement OvS at the high school level. - C. If a district participates in Offer versus Serve, it is reported on the annual contractual agreement with the State Agency. - D. Offer versus Serve-Lunch - 1.
-Schools must offer five food components (grains, meat/meat alternate, fruit, vegetable, and milk). - 2.
-Students MUST take at least three of the five food components. - 3.
-Students MUST select at least one-half cup fruit and/or vegetable.
-This requirement can be met if the student selects one-fourth cup of fruit and one-fourth cup of vegetable. - 4.
-The meal must be priced as a unit. - 5.
-Students must take the full planned servings for food components to count toward a reimbursable meal (except students are required to take one-half cup of fruit and/or vegetable). - 6.
-Students may decline any food component, including the main dish or milk.
+Boarding schools must implement OvS at the high school level. - C. If a district participates in Offer versus Serve, it is reported on the annual contractual agreement with the State Agency.
+Annual training on Offer versus Serve is required to meet the professional standard requirements. - D. Offer versus Serve-Lunch - 1.
+Schools must offer five food components (grains, meat/meat alternate, fruit, vegetable, and milk). - Students MUST take at least three of the five food components.
+2. - Students MUST select at least one-half cup fruit and/or vegetable.
+This requirement can be met if the student selects one-fourth cup of fruit and one-fourth cup of vegetable. - The meal must be priced as a unit. - Students must take the full planned servings for food components to count toward a reimbursable meal (except students are required to take one-half cup of fruit and/or vegetable). - Students may decline any food component, including the main dish or milk.
 However, the student must take one-half cup fruit and/or vegetable.

-7. The five items at lunch include:
+The five components at lunch include: